shivaylamba/one-app/docs/recipes/Mocking-API-Calls.md

    **Running within One App.**

    Use the `set-dev-endpoints` command to link your module's dev endpoints file to One App.
+Navigate to your local One App directory and run the following command:

    ```bash
     npm run set-dev-endpoints [path-to-your-module]/dev.endpoints.js